 Brown Creeper: Small, tree-clinging bird with brown-streaked upperparts and white underparts.
 White line over eye and long, decurved bill are conspicuous.
 Legs and feet are pink-buff.
 Feeds on insects, larvae, nuts and seeds.
 Strong direct flights of short duration on rapid and shallow wing beats.

 Range and Habitat

-Brown Creeper: Breeds from Alaska to Newfoundland and southward to the western and northern U.S. Spends winters in breeding range and south to the Gulf coast and Florida.
+Brown Creeper: Breeds from the south coast of Alaska east to Newfoundland and southward to the western and northern U.S and along the Rocky Mountains into southern Mexico.
+Spends winters in breeding range and areas south throughout the states to the Gulf coast and Florida.
 Preferred habitats include deciduous and mixed woodlands.

 The PASSERIFORMES (pronounced pas-ser-i-FOR-meez) is a large taxonomic order that includes the larks, starlings, thrushes, and treecreepers among its one hundred eighteen families of birds.

 The Certhiidae (pronounced sirth-EYE-uh-dee) family, or treecreepers, is composed of ten species of treecreepers in two genera mostly occurring in the northern Hemisphere.

 In North America, one species of treecreeper in one genus occurs; the Brown Creeper.